Curriculum Statement 2017-18

-The National Curriculum is delivered using the Chris Quigley Framework as a basis to ensure coverage and progression throughout the school.
+The National Curriculum is delivered using an integrated topic approach and assessed using Target Tracker and the Chris Quigley Framework as a basis to ensure coverage and progression throughout the school.
 Milestones at the end of Year 2, Year 4 and Year 6 ensure that children are meeting expectations in their learning.
 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
 National requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s Core Values (Respect, Responsibility, Courage, Justice, Integrity and Compassion) and these are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

 The English curriculum and the mathematics curriculum are supported through a framework developed by consultants and coordinators within the Local Authority.
 These subjects are taught in mixed ability groups in Key Stage 1 and Lower Key Stage 2 but there is targeted ability grouping in Upper Key Stage 2.
 In all year groups there are small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.